China, 2018 an 2019:

-My two current series of paintings are entitled Germination and Stone and Bone.
-They are linked by the distinct techniques I use to create them.
-My work explores texture, shape, and colour.
+My works are linked by the distinct techniques I use to create them.
+I explore texture, shape, and colour.
 I apply and manipulate layers of acrylic paint and mediums on Terraskin or Yupo paper.
 I devise effects with pigments (occasionally oil-based) and a great deal of water.
 Some of the effects originate by painting “wet on wet”, while others involve painting over, and stripping paint from, layers that have thoroughly dried.
 I create high abstraction by summoning imagery to elicit expressions of caves, stone, fire, water, vegetation, and creature-like forms.

 My paintings express the full spectrum of emotions, including feelings of exultation, sorrow, transformation, and isolation.
 Some reflect a strong connection to the natural world; others convey fear evoked by the mystery of human consciousness and the enormity of the universe.